 b) recognises that the pursuit of academic excellence is a key aim of the University and that proper student assessment and research procedures are essential in achieving that aim;

-c) allows reasonable freedom to others to pursue their studies, research, duties, and other lawful activities in the University and on its sites and participate in the life of the University;
+c) allows reasonable freedom to others to pursue their studies, research, duties, and other lawful activities at the University and on its sites and participate in the life of the University;

-a) impairs the reasonable freedom of others to pursue their studies, researches, duties, and other lawful activities in the University or on the site, or on the site of a partner or affiliate organization, or to participate in the life of the University; or
+a) impairs the reasonable freedom of others to pursue their studies, researches, duties, and other lawful activities at the University or on the site of a partner or affiliate organisation, or to participate in the life of the University; or

 b) hinders the pursuit of academic excellence by circumvention of proper procedures in relation to student assessment or research; or

 c) amounts to improper use of University equipment, facilities or information, or improper use of the property of others on the University site; or

 d) amounts to improper use of the student’s role, responsibility, or authority during placement with a partner or affiliate organisation; or